krsnathkr/finance-assistant/README.md

-Sure!
-Here is an alternative README file for your Streamlit application:

----

 # Penny Planner: Your Personal Finance Wizard 🧙‍♂️

 Welcome to **Penny Planner**, your go-to solution for managing and visualizing your finances.
 With this app, you can upload your bank statements, gain insights into your spending habits, and even get assistance from an AI-powered financial assistant.